nikogura/nikogura.com/NikOguraResumeShortForm.md

 #### Universal Talkware - Minneapolis, MN - NOC Administer - 2000

 * I handled internal tools development, built the NOC, and even supported the physical plant.
-Dumpster diving for scrap metal for use in patching the server racks was a regular passtime.

 #### Hessian & McKasy - Minneapolis, MN - IT Administrator - 1999 ~ 2000

 * I started out as the help desk, and ended up as the head of IT for a 40 seat Law Firm.
-That was over the Y2K change over, which, since we did our due diligence, was a total non-event.

 #### United Martial Arts - Plymouth MN - CEO and Head Instructor - 1998 ~ 2007